ramithuh/Project-Euler-Solutions/README.md

-# Project-Euler-Solutions-using-Ballerina
+# Project-Euler-Solutions
-Ballerina is a nice new language, this repository will contain the solutions using project-euler
+using ballerinalang & python